 A single source of information

-While the ” golden thread of information” is yet to become standard practice, the term has become the conventional term within the construction industry to describe accurate and up-to-date record of building data.
+While the ” golden thread of information” is yet to become standard practice, the term has become the accepted term within the construction industry to describe accurate and up-to-date record of building data.

 DIGITAL FIRE DATA IN THE GOLDEN THREAD